sketchplugins/plugin-directory/README.md

 - [Shadows Utilities](https://github.com/iarthstar/Shadows-Utilities), by iarthstar: Plugin to copy paste shadows across layers
 - [Shared Style Finder](https://github.com/sonburn/shared-style-finder), by Jason Burns: Find instances of a shared layer or text style.
 - [Shared Styles Hierarchy](https://github.com/mathieudutour/sketch-styles-hierarchy), by Mathieu Dutour: Organize your shared styles using the layers list, create a hierarchy where children inherit properties from their parent.
-- [Single Border](https://github.com/sureskumar/single-border), by Sures Kumar: Add single borders with advanced controls.
 - [Sketch a Sketch](https://github.com/mathieudutour/sketch-a-sketch), by Mathieu Dutour: Bringing the iconic knobs from the famous toy to Sketch.
 - [Sketch Action](https://github.com/onmyway133/sketch-action), by Khoa Pham: Spotlight in Sketch
 - [Sketch Align To Grid](https://github.com/pravdomil/sketch-align-to-grid), by Pravdomil: Let's align selection to grid
 - [Sketch Artboard Notes](https://github.com/abynim/sketch-artboard-notes), by Aby Nimbalkar: A minimal plugin to add notes to artboards in Sketch
 - [Sketch Auto Translate](https://github.com/symdesign/sketch-auto-translate), by Friedrich Schultheiss: Plugin to translate Sketch files into via Google Translate.
-- [Sketch Bounding Boxer](https://github.com/preciousforever/sketch-bounding-boxer), by precious design studio: A simple plugin to to toggle visibility of 'boundingBox' layers in a Sketch document.
 - [Sketch Cats](https://github.com/pravdomil/sketch-cats), by pravdomil: Render layers in Sketch as various images of cats
 - [Sketch Chat](https://github.com/mathieudutour/sketch-chat), by Mathieu Dutour: A Sketch plugin to chat in Sketch Cloud files
 - [Sketch Color Manager](https://github.com/hecflores/sketch-color-manager), by hecflores: Sketch Plugin to manage all rogue colors in the sketch, along with other styling properties